ironhacks/docs/docs/index.md

 The IronHacks framework will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

-Look how easy it is to use the IronHacks framework.

 ## Authors

 - Research Center for Open Digital Innovation